Carmelo Anthony: 2012–13 season

 On April 8, 2013, Anthony was named Eastern Conference Player of the Week for the period April 1–7, 2013.
 He led the Knicks to a 4–0 record as part of their 12-game winning streak, during which he averaged 41.8 points per game.
 No NBA player had scored at least 35 points in five straight games since Kobe Bryant in the 2006–07 season.
 In 2013, Anthony became the first Knicks player with the highest-selling jersey in the NBA, based on sales at the NBA Store and NBAstore.com, since the league started tracking jersey sales in 2001.

 On April 11, 2013, the Knicks' 13-game winning streak ended with a loss to the Bulls, 118–111.
 Despite the loss, Anthony scored 36 points on top of a season-high 19 rebounds, and he set a franchise record with six straight games with at least 35 points.
 On April 15, 2013, Anthony won his second straight Eastern Conference Player of the Week award for games played from April 8 to 15, 2013, when he led the team to a 3–1 record.
 For the week, he averaged a conference-best 32.0 points and a seventh-best 11.5 rebounds per game.
 He became the 2013 NBA scoring champion with 28.7 points per game after second place scorer and three-time reigning scoring champion Kevin Durant decided to sit out his last regular season game against the Milwaukee Bucks, ending his season with an average of 28.1 points per game.
 At the close of the regular season, Anthony was named as the Eastern Conference Player of the Month for April.
 Anthony broke LeBron James' stranglehold on the monthly award after James had received such honors five times that season.

-In the 2013 NBA Playoffs, Anthony scored 21 points to go with seven rebounds, five assists, two steals and one block against the Boston Celtics, in their First Round playoff series.
+In the 2013 NBA playoffs, Anthony scored 21 points to go with seven rebounds, five assists, two steals and one block against the Boston Celtics, in their first round playoff series.
 It was the Knicks' first playoff series win since 2000.
 Anthony averaged a team-high 29.2 points per game in the series.
-This was the second highest playoff series average of a Knick player against the Celtics, behind Ewing's 31.6 during their 1989–90 First Round series.
+This was the second highest playoff series average of a Knicks player against the Celtics, behind Ewing's 31.6 during their 1989–90 first round series.
 In the next round, the Knicks were defeated by the Indiana Pacers in six games.
 On May 23, 2013, Anthony was named to the All-NBA Second Team.
 It was the second time in Anthony's career that he made the Second Team.